episode6/disposables/README.md

 static CheckedDisposable dialogDisposable(Dialog dialog) {
   // The returned disposable will hold a weak reference to dialog
   // instead of a strong one.
 The provided disposer will only be
-  //called if the dialog is non-null. return Disposables.weak(
+  // called if the dialog is non-null. return Disposables.weak(
       dialog,
       new CheckedDisposer<Dialog> {